-Prerequisite: WRTG 112 or equivalent.
+Prerequisite: WRTG 112.
 A study of the development and growth of American political concepts from the colonial period to the present.
-The objective is to apply the rule of law to the decision-making process; interpret, apply, and synthesize the concepts of individual rights and collective responsibilities; and evaluate the interconnection among war, peace, and diplomacy.
+The objective is to apply the rule of law to the decisionmaking process; interpret, apply, and synthesize the concepts of individual rights and collective responsibilities; and evaluate the interconnection between war, peace, and diplomacy.